Please Wait a Moment

 Accredited Land Consultants (ALCs) are more than land professionals.
 They’re the most accomplished, the most experienced, and the highest performing land real estate experts across the country— whether they specialize in agricultural land, timberland, ranch and recreational properties, or vacant land for development.

-Successful completion of six Land University courses, for a total of 104 contact hours, which are divided into three categories.
+Successful completion of six Land University courses which are divided into three categories.
 LANDU® Courses are offered in a live in-person format or online through virtual instructor-led training (VILT).
 All courses, except for Land Investment Analysis, are two-day courses when offered in-person or four online live webinars when offered virtually.

 • Land 101: Fundamentals of Land Brokerage